radius-project/radius/docs/content/resources/compute/volume/persistent/azure-fileshare-volume.md

 weight: 200
 ---

-### Azure File Share
-Radius supports mounting of an Azure File Share persistent volume to a container.
-See [Azure File Share](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction)
+Radius supports mounting an Azure file share persistent volume to a container.
+See the [Azure file share docs](https://docs.microsoft.com/azure/storage/files/storage-files-introduction) for more information on the file share service.

 ## Component format